antran89/blog/_posts/research/2015-07-13-merging-pull-request.md

 {% endhighlight %}

-## Fetch the pull request[^2]
+## 2. Fetch the pull request

 I'll use pull request number 1739 for this demo post.
-If you want to try other issues, please change 1739 to other issue number that you want to try.
+If you want to try other issues, please change the number 1739 to another issue number that you want to merge [^2].

 {% highlight bash %}
 git fetch origin +refs/pull/1739/head:refs/remotes/origin/1739 git merge origin/1739
 {% endhighlight %}

-This this will cause a merge conflict.
+This might cause a merge conflict.
 Resolve using `git mergetool`.

 [^1]: https://gist.github.com/piscisaureus/3342247
 [^2]: http://stackoverflow.com/questions/6368987/how-do-i-fetch-only-one-branch-of-a-remote-git-repository